-These slow cooker baked apples are a great fruity dessert and perfect if you’re looking for something easy and tasty.
+These slow cooker baked apples are a great fruity dessert.
+They are perfect if you are looking for something easy and tasty.

-The filling mix for this recipe consists of a delicious blend of cinnamon, nutmeg, raisins, oats, walnuts, butter and of course some brown sugar.
-This combination leaves you with a flavour packed centre that matches the tender apple perfectly.
+The filling mix for this recipe consists of a delicious blend of cinnamon, nutmeg, raisins, oats, walnuts, butter, and brown sugar.
+This combination leaves you with a flavor-packed center that matches the tender apple perfectly.

-Any leftovers are well worth keeping as they make for a fantastic breakfast both hot and cold.
-If you’re reheating the apples then make sure you heat them in either a microwave or a hot oven.
+Any leftovers are well worth keeping as they make for a fantastic breakfast, both hot and cold.
+If you are reheating the apples, make sure you heat them in either a microwave or a hot oven.

-Like any apple recipe you’re able to use basically any type of apple but the results may vary.
-For the best results, I recommend using a stewing or baking apple, you can usually find these at any good supermarket.
-There are quite a few varieties but I highly recommend using something like a Jonagold, Granny Smith or something similar.
+Like any apple recipe, you can use any type of apple, but the results may vary.
+For the best results, I recommend using a stewing or baking apple.
+You can usually find these at any good supermarket.
+There are quite a few varieties, but I highly recommend using something like a Jonagold, Granny Smith, or something similar.

-Exploding apples are quite common when you go to bake apples and is no different when you do it in the slow cooker.
-There are a few things you’re able to do to help reduce the chance of the apple falling apart such as pricking the skin or peeling a small strip of the skin away.
+Exploding apples are quite common when you go to bake apples and it is no different when you cook them in the slow cooker.
+There are a few things you can do to help reduce the chance of the apple falling apart, such as pricking the skin or peeling a small strip of the skin away.

-If you want to see how these apples are done then be sure to check out the video above.
+If you want to see how to make these baked apples in the slow cooker, then be sure to check out the video below.
 The video will take you through everything you need to know about this incredible slow cooker dessert.

 Slow Cooker Baked Apples Recipe

 - 60 g (2.1 oz) unsalted butter, softened